• Skip to main content

 My Journey to Creating This Crunchy and Dense Chocolate Chip Cookie

-So seven batches of cookies later, I finally came up with some interesting findings in regards to my mom’s old recipe.
-Don’t get me wrong I have her original recipe, but for some reason when I made it, the cookie spread, and they didn’t come out as tall or chunky.
+So seven batches of cookies later, I finally came up with some interesting findings in regard to my mom’s old recipe.
+Don’t get me wrong, I have her original recipe, but for some reason, when I made it, the cookie spread and they didn’t come out as tall or chunky.
 Here is what I figured out.

 1. I mixed it with a handheld mixer and bowl.
 My Kitchen Aid mixer and beater attachment weren’t getting a lift of creaminess into the dough.
-With the handheld mixer, I could control where I mixed, and ultimately, all the ingredients got mixed evenly and thoroughly.
+With the handheld mixer, I could control where I mixed; ultimately, all the ingredients got mixed evenly and thoroughly.

 2. So, I found that if I roll the cookie dough into balls and then freeze them or refrigerate them for about 15 minutes, they come out so much better.

-3. The cookies came out soft out of the oven, and I remember this about this recipe.
+3. The cookies came out soft from the oven; I remember this about this recipe.
 But after a day, they hardened up exactly how I remember from my childhood.
-I was super delighted to finally have the cookie that my mom used to make, which in my opinion is the best crunchy crispy chocolate chip cookie!
+I was super delighted to finally have the cookie that my mom used to make, which in my opinion, is the best crunchy, crispy chocolate chip cookie!

 Print Recipe Pin Recipe Rate this Recipe